R-V-7/Neural-Style-Transfer/README.md

    website where you can choose the different styles and upload images and get the generated images.

 10. If you want to run the code on google colab, you can run the google colab notebook and in the last line of the notebook, you can select how many images to take from the UC Berkeley dataset and click on run option.
 The results will be generated.

-for input in test_B.skip(500).take(10):

-   generate_output(generator_f,generator_f1,generator_f2, input)

-This is the function on which you can test on the test images by altering the skip(should be less than 751) and take parameters(this line of code is present at the ending of the notebook).

-# Model Weights
+But before testing, ensure that you have mounted google drive to your colab notebook, have the model weights inside the google drive and copy the path of those model weights and paste it where the weights are loaded on the notebook(generator_f.load_weights() function).

+11. In the google colab notebook, generator_f is for van gogh, generator_f1 is for ukiyoe and generator_f2 is for cezanne

 https://drive.google.com/file/d/15wZeZGrkh0lBrzn1T8yvyEn1XpOiGtR3/view?usp=sharing   #Van-Gogh Model